Geometry unites synchrony, chimeras, and waves in nonlinear oscillator networks

 Finally, we considered traveling waves in the Kuramoto model.
-While, when $\phi = 0$, the synchronized state occurs starting from a broad range of random initial conditions (as in Fig. \ref{fig:synchronization}), Kuramoto networks can also exhibit traveling wave states that exist for arbitrary lengths of time (original KM and analytical, Fig. \ref{fig:traveling_waves}a and Fig. \ref{fig:traveling_waves}b).
+While, when $\phi = 0$, the synchronized state occurs starting from a broad range of random initial conditions (as in Fig. \ref{fig:synchronization}), Kuramoto networks can also exhibit traveling wave states that exist for arbitrary lengths of time (original KM and analytical, Fig. \ref{fig:traveling_waves}a and Fig. \ref{fig:traveling_waves}b.
+A quantitative comparison between these two results is provided in Fig.~S4).
 While the stability of such traveling wave, or ``twisted'', states has been the subject of much investigation \cite{kopell1986symmetry,taylor2012there,deville2016phase,townsend2020dense}, our geometric approach provides insight into transient wave dynamics, which have recently been observed to play important roles in several fields, from neural systems \cite{ermentrout2001traveling,muller2018cortical} to ecology \cite{morozov2020long} and power grids \cite{halekotte2021transient}.
-Analysis of eigenmode contributions during a traveling wave on a ring graph reveals these states exist as contributions from a single eigenmode representing a more structured configuration of phase than $\mu_{1}$ (Figs.~S10 and S11).
+Analysis of eigenmode contributions during a traveling wave on a ring graph reveals these states exist as contributions from a single eigenmode representing a more structured configuration of phase than $\mu_{1}$ (Figs.~S14 and S15).